robinostlund/volkswagencarnet/README.md

 ## Development
 I'd strongly advise installing the git pre-commit hook using `pre-commit install`.
 See [pre-commit.com](https://pre-commit.com/) for details.
 Some basic checks are performed before you commit the code, so code style issues will be visible and fixable before creating the PR.
+Git pre-commit hooks can always be skipped using the `--no-verify` flag to `git commit`, if there is something preventing you from actually fixing the reported (and non-auto-fixed) issues.

 Decent test coverage for any new or changed code is also much appreciated :)